-Side 2 of the PA-40 Schedule UE is for reporting office or work area expenses, moving expenses, education expenses and/or depreciation expenses claimed as unreimbursed business expenses on PA income tax returns.
+Side 2 of the PA-40 Schedule UE is for reporting office or work area expenses, moving expenses, education expenses, and/or depreciation expenses claimed as unreimbursed business expenses on PA income tax returns.

-Taxpayers may wish to provide with the PA-40 Sched-TIP ule UE a copy of a letter from the employer verifying that expenses are required to be incurred to perform the duties of the position for which the expenses are claimed and the method of any reimbursement by the employer for those expenses.
+Taxpayers may wish to provide with the PA-40 Schedule UE a copy of a letter from the employer verifying that expenses are required to be incurred to perform the duties of the position for which the expenses are claimed and the method of any reimbursement by the employer for those expenses.
 Form REV-757, Employer Letter Template, should be completed by the employer for such purposes.
 In lieu of an employer letter, a taxpayer may provide a copy of the employer's employee expense reimbursement policy or Form REV-775, Personal Income Tax Employee Business Expense Affidavit.
-Reviews of the department's Tips For Successfully Filing PA Schedule UE (REV-489) and Unreimbursed Allowable Employee Business Expenses For PA Personal Income Tax Purposes brochure (REV-637) should also be conducted prior to completing PA-40 Schedule UE.
+Review the department's Tips For Successfully Filing PA Schedule UE REV-489 prior to completing PA-40 Schedule UE.